 Each student is responsible for notifying the registrar’s office, 716.338.1018, of any change in his/her home or temporary address.

 Crime Awareness and Campus Security: The Jeanne Clery Act

-A copy of the JCC campus crime statistics as reported annually to the U.S. Department of Education will be provided upon request by the campus health and safety committee.
+A copy of the JCC campus crime statistics as reported annually to the U.S. Department of Education will be provided upon request by the campus health, safety, and security committee.
 Please direct all such requests to the director of human resources/college-wide safety at 716.338.1035.
 Information can also be obtained at http://www.sunyjcc.edu/safety or http://ope.ed.gov/security/ .